 Today is 15/03/2020 and the first service due on your new site in April is a Sprinkler Monthly test.
 Here you need to enter start date as the last Sprinkler Annual date.
 Routine start date = 1st September 2019

 Routine End Date - this is if the contract is expiring or going to expire.
 If you don't have an expiry on the property services, leave this blank.
-The routine will be made inactive when the property is made inactive if you stop servicing so always best to leave blank unless known.
+Routines on inactive properties are filtered out of task generation in order to make them not generate.

 Sub-contractor - will automatically be users company unless otherwise over-ridden.